OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: False

-        <p>specifies whether the moisture lobe should use an independent normal</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">specifies whether the moisture lobe should use an independent normal</p>

   </p>